sgmark3/erdos_twitter_project/README.md

 The resulting, aggregated dataset comprises of 500,000 tweets from March 2019 to March 2021 and can be found in the [Data_Preprocessed](https://github.com/msjithin/erdos_twitter_project/tree/main/Data/Data_Preprocessed) directory of this Github repository.

 ## Stock Dataset Description
-For the historic stock data, we query the Alphavantage API for SP500 minute to minute data from March 2019 to March 2021.
+For the historic stock data, we query the Alphavantage API for stock data pertaining to SP500 companies from March 2019 to March 2021.
+The time resolution of the stock prices is minute to minute, and we retain essential asset data such as opening price, closing price, and the trading volume.
 # Data Pre-processing